Scaly-foot gastropod: Internal anatomy

 The nervous system is large, and the brain is a solid neural mass without ganglia.
 The nervous system is reduced in complexity and enlarged in size compared to other neomphaline taxa.
 As is typical of gastropods, the nervous system is composed of an anterior oesophageal nerve ring and two pairs of longitudinal nerve cords, the ventral pair innervating the foot and the dorsal pair forming a twist via streptoneury.
 The frontal part of the oesophageal nerve ring is large, connecting two lateral swellings.
 The huge fused neural mass is directly adjacent to, and passes through, the oeosophageal gland, where the bacteria are housed.
 There are large tentacular nerves projecting into the cephalic tentacles.
 The sensory organs of the scaly-foot gastropod include statocysts surrounded by the oesophageal gland, each statocyst with a single statolith.
-There are also sensory ctenidial bursicles on the tip of the gill filaments; these are known to be present in most vetigastropods, and are present some neomphalines.
+There are also sensory ctenidial bursicles on the tip of the gill filaments; these are known to be present in most vetigastropods, and are present in some neomphalines.

 The reproductive system has some unusual features.
 The gonads of adult snails are not inside the shell; they are in the head-foot region on the right side of the body.
 There are no gonads present in juveniles with shell length of 2.2mm.
 Adults possess both testis and ovary in different levels of development.
 The testis is placed ventrally; the ovary is placed dorsally, and the nephridium lies between them.
 There is a "spermatophore packaging organ" next to the testis.
 Gonoducts from the testis and ovary are initially separate, but apparently fuse to a single duct, and emerge as a single genital opening on the right of the mantle cavity.
 The animal has no copulatory organ.